 2. Know the assessment criteria & scoring system.

 You need to be familiar with the system and criteria that the examiners will be using to assess your oral expression performance.
 If you don’t know what they are actually looking for, you won’t know how best to make your presentations or how to most effectively converse with your interviewer.
 Our DELEhelp study material include actual audio clips of oral expression exam candidates who passed and who failed, together with the examiners’ comments.
 We also have included the full official assessment criteria, translated into English, of both of the two scoring scales used, namely the holistic scale and the analytical scale.
-Again, these are all covered in our FREE DELEhelp Workbook #9.2 : DELE / SIELE Exam Orientation and Acing Tips (which is available as a download in .pdf format – see book promo image lower down).
+Again, these are all covered in our FREE DELEhelp Workbook #9.2 : DELE / SIELE Exam Orientation and Acing Tips (which is available as a download in .pdf format – see book promo image at end of this post – or click on this LINK).

 3. Read out loud when you practice.